MediaComem/docker-brownbag/README.md

 * **File system isolation:** a container has its own file system separate from your machine's.

-  See the difference between running `ls -la /` and `docker run --rm ubuntu ls -la /`, which will show you all files at the root of your filesystem, and all files at the root of the container's filesystem, respectively.
+  See the difference between running `ls -la /` and `docker run --rm ubuntu ls -la /`, which will show you all files at the root of your file system, and all files at the root of the container's file system, respectively.
 * **Network isolation:** a container doesn’t get privileged access to the sockets or interfaces of another container.
 Of course, can interact with each other through their respective network interface, just like they can interact with external hosts.
 We will see examples of this later.